Tiggilyboo/website/content/blog/series/Handwired-Keyboard-Project/part-3.md

 ![Diodes](https://i.imgur.com/9500T3e.jpg)

 Pre-bend the non-banded side of all diodese on a right angle surface (If they come in a paper tied set).
-Use a tiny screw driver and lots of patiece to bend a small loop on each bent end.
+Use a tiny screw driver and lots of determination to bend a small loop on each bent end.
 These loops will be dropped onto the bottom right pin and solderded (As pictured). bottom right pin and solderded (As pictured above).

 Once complete on all pins, reflect on youre one person assembly line and take a break...